Ramfis Trujillo: Early life

 Ramfis was born in 1929, his mother was María de los Angeles Martínez Alba, nicknamed La Españolita "the little Spaniard" as her parents were from Spain.
 By the age 14, his father Rafael Trujillo had made him a colonel, with equivalent pay and privileges.
 Some say he received this appointment aged just four and that he had become a brigadier general by the age of nine.
-He was nicknamed Ramfis after the high priest in Aida.
+He was nicknamed Ramfis after the high priest in Giuseppe Verdi's opera Aida.

 In the early 1950s, he married his first wife, Octavia Ricart, they had six children.

 In the mid-1950s, he was sent to study at the United States Army Command and General Staff College in Fort Leavenworth, Kansas.
 While there, and with Rubirosa as his liaison, Trujillo skipped class and took off for Hollywood, eventually embarking on an affair with actress Kim Novak.
 Trujillo became notorious for buying luxury cars, mink coats, and jewelry for beautiful girls during his stay.
 Trujillo's flashy gift-giving made the national news and members of the United States Congress were openly questioned by the press about what real use was being made of foreign aid given to the Dominican Republic.
-At one point a bumper sticker began appearing on the cars of girls in Los Angeles that read: "THIS CAR WAS NOT A GIFT FROM RAMFIS TRUJILLO".
+At one point a bumper sticker began appearing on the cars of girls in Los Angeles that read: "This Car Is Not A Gift From Trujillo".

 Since his attendance at the military school was erratic at best, he was denied his diploma after completion.
 This fact greatly infuriated, and at the same time, humiliated his father.

 When he returned home, his wife Octavia filed for divorce.
-His unruly behavior, including gang rapes of young women and frivolously ordering murders, forced his father to send him to a sanatorium in Belgium.
-Trujillo apparently suffered from psychological problems, possibly the result of the pressure that his father constantly placed on him, as he intended to remake his son into an image of himself.
+His behavior forced his father to send him to a sanatorium in Belgium.
 Dominican historian Bernardo Vega has documented Trujillo's history of mental hospital stays, and Robert Crassweller also wrote about it in his Trujillo's biography.
 Trujillo received electroshock treatments in Belgium as early as 1958; there were also stays in mental hospitals after that.

 Not long after all this, he moved to Paris to resume his socialite lifestyle.
 Many of these actions have most historians convinced that Trujillo never wanted to be a ruler like his father and that he just wanted to live the carefree and bon vivant life of a playboy, shunning any sort of responsibility.
 Lita Milan (née Iris Lia Menshell) became his second official wife during these years.
 She was an American of Hungarian immigrant parents, who had a short but relatively successful film career in Hollywood, most notably in The Left Handed Gun, opposite Paul Newman.
-Because of her black hair and dark good looks, Milan was often cast as Latino and Native American girls.
 They had two children.